+The informed dialogue involving representatives of Civil Society Organizations (CSOs) and media experts will be ensured with an aim to raise awareness of media professionals and general public as to what represents positive and negative media practices.
 Specific methodology and criteria will be established to monitor electoral broadcasts.
-Several CSOs will perform a quantitative and qualitative analysis of news, political and elections related talk shows and other programmes aired during prime time.
+Three CSOs will perform a quantitative and qualitative analysis of news, political and elections related talk shows and other programmes aired during prime time.
 The information will include a range of indicators, such as: airtime given to different candidates, frequency of mentioning, tone of coverage, equal treatment, "hate speech" and others.
 The indicators will be agreed upon in details between UNDP and the CSOs prior to the actual start of the monitoring.
-Special emphasis is to be made on the social media monitoring methodology, which will need to be carefully crafted with the likely support to be sought outside of the country.